wildfly/quickstart/jta-crash-rec/README.md

 If you have not yet done so, you must [Configure Maven](../README.html/#mavenconfiguration) before testing the quickstarts.

-Install and Configure Byteman
+Download and Configure Byteman
 ------------------------

 This quickstart uses Byteman to help demonstrate crash recovery.
-Instructions to install and configure Byteman can be found here: [Install and Configure Byteman](../README.html#byteman)
+Instructions to install and configure Byteman can be found here: [Install and Configure Byteman](../README.html#byteman).